Venice Army Air Field: Closure

 As the war began drawing to an end in Europe, and later in the summer of 1945 in the Pacific, the number of trainees and the level of activity at the base was reduced rapidly.
 With the Japanese surrender and the end of World War II most of the temporary training bases such as Venice Army Airfield were put on inactive status and eventually closed.

 Third Air Force began the process of shutting down training activities completely, the field receiving the last class of pilot trainees from the closing Page Field in September.
 In October Venice AAF received notice that it also would be inactivated by the end of the month.
 Service Group trainees were processed for separation discharges, and flying training ceased.
 Aircraft based at Venice AAF were sent to Hunter Field, Georgia along with the few remaining pilot trainees at the base.

 The field was decommissioned and the City of Venice was granted a license to operate the airport on Many 20, 1946.
-On June 10, 1947, by Quit Claim Deed from the United States of America to the City of Venice under provisions of the Surplus Property Act of 1944, the City was designated as sponsor to operate the facility.
+On June 10, 1947, by Quit Claim Deed from the United States of America to the City of Venice under provisions of the Surplus Property Act of 1944, the city was designated as sponsor to operate the facility.

 Current status

 Today, the facility is known as Venice Municipal Airport and two of the three wartime runways are all that remain of the 1,600 acre World War II base.
 Many of the base structures were sold off and relocated to surrounding communities for commercial or residential use.
-In addition, the Venice Municipal Mobile Home Park has incorporated the Venice AAF officer’s club as their recreational facility.
+In addition, the Venice Municipal Mobile Home Park has incorporated the Venice AAF officer's club as their recreational facility.

 Legacy

 The legacy of the Air Force Service Groups trained at Venice AAF also remains today in the modern United States Air Force.
-Air Force active duty, as well as reserve and Air National Guard Wings are all supported by what today are designated Maintenance Groups (MXG), Mission Support Groups (MSG) and Medical Groups (MDG), all of which can trace their heritage to the Service Groups of the World War II Air Service Command.
+Active duty Air Force, as well as Air Force Reserve and Air National Guard wings are all supported by what today are designated as Maintenance Groups (MXG), Mission Support Groups (MSG) and Medical Groups (MDG), all of which can trace their heritage to the Service Groups of the World War II Air Service Command.